Fulvue Drive-In.com

 The DTS-HD MA (Master Audio) 5.1 lossless mix on Pocket is also the sonic winner here with a quiet, dialogue-driven character, but is well recorded, mixed and presented.
 It also has kick when the surrounds kick in for key scenes.
 The lossy Dolby Digital 2.0 Mono on Nights was recorded decently for its time and sound pretty good throughout, though I bet a lossless presentation could get a little more out of the soundtrack.
 That leaves the lossy Dolby Digital 2.0 Stereo on Man with way too many location audio and editing issues.

-To order the Boulevard Nights DVD, go to this link for it and many more great web-exclusive releases at:
+To order the Boulevard Nights DVD or Blu-ray, go to this link for it and many more great web-exclusive releases at:

 - Nicholas Sheffo